Search of shoreline to resume in bid to find missing Salthill man - Connacht Tribune

-25 year-old Robert Murray was last seen this day last week, Tuesday January 8th at Shop Street around 10.15p.m
+25-year-old Robert Murray was last seen on Tuesday January 8th at Shop Street at around 10:15pm.

 He is described as 5 feet 10 inches in height, of thin build with black hair.